 Yes, practice is required in every industry, but we need the tenacity to keep at it.
 We can’t lose focus or interest.
 We can’t give up if we want to move from being a novice or mediocre to being an expert at our craft or industry.
 And even after you’ve become an expert, never stop learning.

 Here are a few simple tips to help you get more practice:

 Set Aside Time

-As stated above, regardless your industry, you must practice.
+As stated above, regardless of your industry, you must practice.
 Set aside time each week to hone your gift.
 If you don’t set aside time to practice, it will show in your performance.
-I encourage my daughter to practice the keyboard 30 minutes every day after school, even the songs she already knows how to play.
+I encourage my daughter to practice the keyboard for 30 minutes every day after school, even the songs she already knows how to play.
 So, practice…and when you think you’re good enough, practice again!

 Read, read, read

 Seek out the experts in your field.
-You should know the website, Facebook page, or Twitter accounts of at least five experts in your field and read their content.
+You should know the website, Facebook page, or Twitter accounts of at least five experts in your area and read their content.
 If they’ve written books, buy them or check them out from your local library.
 I read everything I can about blogging and writing.